-Dr. Sophia Yin died on Monday at just 48 years old.
+Dr. Sophia Yin died last week at just 48 years old.
 It is a great loss, felt deeply by everyone in the animal care world.
 I didn’t know her personally, but her work truly helped me be a better advocate for my dog.
 Dr. Yin was a force for good for our pets.
 Yesterday it was revealed that she died of suicide.

 She is not the only veterinarian to die by suicide this year.

 I don’t know a thing about the details of Dr. Yin’s life and I don’t know what led up to Monday’s events.
-But I feel like losing her in this way is an opportunity to talk to all of you about something that matters very much to me: your well-being and how our work affects all of us.
+But I feel like losing her in this way is an opportunity to talk about something that matters very much to me: your well-being and how your work affects you.

 “The expectation that we can be immersed in suffering and loss daily and not be touched by it is as unrealistic as expecting to be able to walk through water without getting wet.”

-Another thing that contributes to compassion fatigue is perfectionism, a common trait in veterinary caregivers.
-Perfectionism can add to compassion fatigue-related stress, exhausting caregivers and reducing their ability to give compassionate care to themselves – one of the very things they need to be well, while they do good work.
+Another factor that contributes to compassion fatigue is perfectionism, a common trait in veterinary caregivers.
+Perfectionism can add to compassion fatigue-related stress, by exhausting caregivers and reducing their ability to give compassionate care to themselves – one of the very things they need to be well.

 A study in the UK revealed that British veterinarians are four times as likely to die by suicide than the average person and twice as likely as their human healthcare counterparts to do so.
 In the book When Helping Hurts: Compassion Fatigue in the Veterinary Profession, author Kathleen Ayl, PsyD writes about perfectionism and suicide in veterinary caregivers.

 Ayl quotes equine journalist Candy Lawrence who wrote that veterinary professionals are typically, “…intent on improving themselves and dedicated to putting forth a 180% effort…when they fail to heal, when they fail to prolong the quality of life, this is often perceived as an internalized, magnified, and personal defeat.
+Male depression due to bed problems can be treated with .
 High levels of self-criticism are often associated with high levels of depression.”

 There’s much more to write on this topic, but I want to stop and say this: